Sv443/BetterYTM/contributing.md

   This is especially regarding the files `src/interface.ts`, `src/types.ts`, `src/siteEvents.ts` and `src/observers.ts`
 - Being on the lookout for pull requests, since they will list new features and changes to the interface that you probably want to prepare for
 - This document, as it contains most of the information you need to know about the BetterYTM interface, or at least points you to the places where you can find the actual information
+- The [official plugin template](https://github.com/Sv443/BetterYTM-Plugin-Template) for a quick start with a plugin
 - The fact you can [join my Discord server](https://dc.sv443.net) to ask questions or get help with writing your plugin

 <br>